 - Identical suits or tuxedos with different colored waistcoats

 - Suits in the same color family, such as dark grey and light grey

 - Same suit, different color shirts and ties

 - One groom in a solid suit, the other in a patterned one

 - Same suits, one groom wears a tie, the other a bow tie or no tie

-We’re partial to the variation on a theme method.
-It shows thought and skill in terms of maintaining a theme while maintaining the individuality of each groom.
+We’re quite partial to the variation on a theme method.
+It shows thought and skill in terms of maintaining a theme while also expressing the individuality of each groom.

 As with any couple, you’re probably different in many ways.
 Our third option reflects those differences.

 Still, dressing differently from each other should only be taken so far.
 It’s very important to have some kind of continuity as we hinted above, most importantly with your formality level.
 You don’t want one guy in a tuxedo while the other is in khakis and a blue blazer.